 - maintain a person’s range of motion and mobility

-Many people with RA benefit from a combination of conventional and complementary therapies.
+Many people living with RA benefit from a combination of conventional and complementary therapies.
+In some cases, a person may need prescription medication.

 It is important to discuss medical treatments and other remedies with a healthcare professional.

-It essential to speak with a doctor before using any new remedies, including exercises and supplements.
+It is essential to speak with a doctor before using any new remedies, including exercises and supplements.

 Also, contact a doctor if swelling, pain, or other symptoms become worse.